 His Yod has an interesting aspect as well.
 There is Mars in Leo at 18.17 sextil Venus at 29.25 Taurus in the Eighth both incoming Jupiter in the Third making its Axis of Awareness right at the 10th House cusp — but still in the Ninth at 23 Gemini conjunct Uranus, showing how much he liked the travel aspect of the job and sheer joy he found in the camaraderie (off the court of course) with his teammates.

-Mr. McDaniels has a Splash Temperament type with the maximum of two conjunctions — Pluto to Saturn and Saturn to Mars — that because of their close proximity becomes a Translation of Light between them.
-It’s a powerful trio in the Eleventh showing us also how his fans loved him and how he felt he had to repay them in kind with hard work and effort (Mercury 21.45 in the Sixth).
+Mr. McDaniels has a Splash Temperament type with the maximum of two conjunctions — Pluto to Saturn and Saturn to Mars — that because of their close proximity, is also Translation of Light giving that aspect extra significance.
+It is a powerful trio, highlighting the Eleventh House of fans and publicity and shows us how his fans loved him and how he felt indebted to them in kind.
+This debt was fulfilled by his hard work, and total dedication to his game as well as learning more about basketball off the court (Mercury 21.45 in the Sixth).

 Big Jim’s Career